 Often times we find that many businesses offer too much.
-They could be selling too many products, or even too many varieties of the same product.
-This usually means that that business’ strategy is lacking focus.
+They could be selling too many products or even too many varieties of the same product.
+This usually means that the business strategy lacks focus.
 And businesses that aren’t focused enough could be affecting their bottom dollar in a negative way.

 Take the same approach with your business.
 When people arrive at your business, do they understand what you offer and how to get it?

 To uncover the importance of this simplicity, let’s take a look at how one of the world’s most valuable companies escaped bankruptcy through the use of focus.

 How Apple Used Focus To Become An Incredible Company

 Long ago, in the mid-90s, Apple wasn’t doing so well.
 They were experiencing a flurry of unsuccessful product launches and were close to bankruptcy.

 The problem?
 Their products were incredibly confusing, overpriced, and too niche.